 The large clubhouse has comfortable lounge accommodation, fully equipped kitchen, washing and toilet facilities and a very well equipped large workshop.
 The workshop is vital to the encouragement of model engineering in view of the initial cost of machinery.
 The machinery includes an 8½in centre Harrison lathe, a 4½in centre Alpine lathe, a large vertical mill, engraving machine and surface grinder.
 Casting work is also undertaken with foundries for aluminium.
 Members also benefit from the wealth of knowledge given by the older members (including precision engineers) making this interchange of advice a vital part of the Society’s function.

-Although the steam locomotive is the interest of the majority of the members, the Society also caters for all forms of models, including, petrol hydraulic locos, battery powered locos, traction engines, clocks and watches, stationary engines and specialist tools.
+Although the steam locomotive is the interest of the majority of the members, the Society also caters for all forms of models, including, petrol hydraulic locos, battery powered locos, traction engines, stationary engines and specialist tools.